Navigation

 Supervision

-A supervisor will be appointed for you based on the 1-page project proposal submitted in the 2nd semester.
+A supervisor will be appointed for you in the second semester.
 Supervision will be given during 2nd, 3rd and 4th semester.
-The total number of supervision hours is 60, including the supervisor's preparations etc.
+The total number of supervision hours is 50, including the supervisor's preparations.

 The supervisor’s tasks are to discuss with you and give advice about: